Basecamp EU-US and Swiss-US Privacy Shield policy

 The only times we’ll ever share your info:

 - To provide products or services you’ve requested, with your permission.
+List of third-party services we use.

 - To investigate, prevent, or take action regarding illegal activities, suspected fraud, situations involving potential threats to the physical safety of any person, violations of our Terms of Service, or as otherwise required by law.